tw00/nodemon-remote/README.md

 ### Github Webhook Integration

-Trigger commands based on a configurable label:
+Trigger commands based on a configurable label.

+Example: Any PR that has the "preview" label assigned and that code is pushed to will get checked out in the remote container.

 ```js
 module.exports = {